awsdocs/amazon-redshift-developer-guide/doc_source/copy-usage_notes-copy-from-json.md

 }
 ```

-Execute the following commands to create the ESCAPES table and load the JSON\.
+Run the following commands to create the ESCAPES table and load the JSON\.

 ```
 create table escapes (backslash varchar(25), newline varchar(35), tab varchar(35));